littlebizzy/disable-woocommerce-styles/readme.txt

 Donate link: https://www.patreon.com/littlebizzy
 Tags: disable, woocommerce, css, styles, stylesheets Requires at least: 4.4
-Tested up to: 4.8
+Tested up to: 4.9
-Requires PHP: 7.0
+Requires PHP: 7.2
-Stable tag: 1.0.1
+Stable tag: 1.1.0
-License: GPL3
+License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
+Prefix: DWCSTY

 Completely disables all of the CSS stylesheets that are loaded by WooCommerce in order that styling can be better managed by a single style.css file.